acaciacornigera/The-ResuMintor/README.md

 # The-ResuMintor
-Mint my CV as an BFT on different blockchain networks
+Mint my CV as an NFT on different blockchain networks